-FUEL TYPE ENGINE MINIMUM OCTANE RATING Fuel which may contain up to 10% MAX ethanol 600 HO E-TEC 800R E-TEC 95 E10
+FUEL TYPE ENGINE MINIMUM OCTANE RATING Fuel which may contain up to 10% MAX ethanol All engines 95 E10

-NOTICE Use octane rating according to fuel type.
+NOTICE .
 Never experiment with other fuels.
 Engine or fuel system damages may occur with the use of an inadequate fuel.

 Always stop the engine before refueling.
 Fuel is flammable and explosive under certain conditions.
 Always work in a well ventilated area.
 Do not smoke or allow open flames or sparks in the vicinity.
 Open cap slowly.
 If a differential pressure condition is noticed (whistling sound heard when loosening fuel tank cap) have vehicle inspected and/or repaired before further operation.
 Do not overfill or top off the fuel tank before placing the vehicle in a warm area.
 As temperature increases, fuel expands and might overflow.
 Always wipe off any fuel spillage from the vehicle.
 Periodically verify fuel system.